KAIST-IS521/2018s-onion-team4/README.md

 -----
 - Thread #1: handle UI.
 - Thread #2: handle packet in, out.
-- "std::async" used for Enc & Dec.
+- "std::thread" used for Enc & Dec.
 - Distribute System -> No main server.
-- No onion routing -> Because we are distributed system!
+- Onion routing: Safe from sniffing.

 Protocol
 -----